Agents

 my_agent = MyAgent("MyValue")

-The @agent macro adds the baseline fields listed in the table below.
+The @agent macro adds some internal baseline fields to the struct.
 You can initialize the agent with exclusive fields like my_own_field in the example.

 Agents can have multiple roles associated with them.
 Roles can be added using the add function, allowing the agent to interact with its environment based on different roles.
 Here's how you can add roles to an agent: